hermanwjacobsen/hfortix/README.md

 - **Service API**: 3 of 3 categories (100% coverage) - 21 methods 🔷 Beta
 - **Overall**: 77 of 77 categories (100% coverage) - 750+ API methods 🎉

+**Validation Coverage (v0.3.21):**
+- 832 validation helper modules auto-generated for all API types (CMDB, Monitor, Log, Service)
+- Enum, length, range, pattern, and type validation implemented
+- **Required field validation is NOT yet implemented**

 **Test Coverage:** 226 test files (145 CMDB, 81 Monitor) with 75%+ pass rate (~50% of generated endpoints tested)

 **Note:** All implementations remain in beta until version 1.0.0 with comprehensive unit test coverage.

+**Note:** Documentation in the `X/` folder is for internal development only, is not referenced outside `X`, and is not included in git or releases.

 **🔥 Recent Highlights (December 2025):**
 - 🎉 **100% API COVERAGE**: Complete implementation of ALL documented FortiOS 7.6.5 API categories!